 Each year since 2011-2012, LAUSD has recognized the Palms Middle School Magnet as an Excelling Magnet or an Achieving Magnet (the top 2 categories) based on the School Performance Framework (SPF).
-This rating combines measures of English Language Arts test scores, math test scores, rates of student attendance and suspension, and academic grown over time (AGT).
+This rating combines measures of English Language Arts test scores, math test scores, rates of student attendance and suspension, and academic growth over time (AGT).

 You can learn about the many Magnet Schools choices at the annual Magnet Fair.

 Our area is served by the Educational Service Center West, which scheduled two Magnet Fairs:

 - Middle School Magnet Fair: Thursday October 15, 2015, 6:00 to 8:00pm, Los Angeles Center for Enriched Studies (LACES)

 - High School Magnet Fair: Thursday October 8, 2015, 6:00 to 8:00pm, Hamilton High School

 The Palms Magnet was repeatedly designated as a Model of Excellence by LAUSD.
 This was the top category.

 |Students rated "proficient" or "advanced"||2009 English||2009 Math||2010 English||2010 Math|